ubicucsd/bootcamp_18_19/2_Python.md

 # Intro to Python
 #### Skill: Python

+## Preface

+### If this is your first time here, please check in with Mark to get an AWS account.
+Then, a board member can help you connect (SSH) to the cluster

+### Please fill out this sign-in sheet: https://goo.gl/forms/YoNHEmLpsYnFl0A62

 ## The Big Picture

 So far, we've been working with bioinformatic data only on the command line.
 However, you'll often want to do more than the command line easily allows.
 Today, we're going to be learning the basics of one of the most popular languages for doing that: Python.